jump-dev/Pajarito.jl/README.md

 **Pajarito is not yet numerically robust and may require tuning of parameters to improve convergence.** If the default parameters don't work for you, please let us know.

 Note:
   * For the conic algorithm, Pajarito usually returns a solution constructed from one of the conic solver's feasible solutions.
-Since the conic solver is not subject to the same feasibility tolerances as the MIP solver (which should match the absolute feasibility tolerance `tol_prim_infeas`), Pajarito's solution will not necessarily satisfy `tol_prim_infeas`.
+Since the conic solver is not subject to the same feasibility tolerances as the MIP solver (which should match the absolute feasibility tolerance `prim_cut_feas_tol`), Pajarito's solution will not necessarily satisfy `prim_cut_feas_tol`.
-  * MIP solver integrality tolerance should typically be tightened, for example to 1e-8, for improved Pajarito performance.
+  * MIP solver integrality tolerance should typically be tightened, for example to `1e-8`, for improved Pajarito performance.
   * `viol_cuts_only` defaults to `true` on the MIP-solver-driven algorithm and `false` on the iterative algorithm.

 ## Bug reports and support